-1306.01 Definition of Certification Mark
+1306.01 Types of Certification Marks

 The term “certification mark” means any word, name, symbol, or device, or any combination thereof--

-(1) used by a person other than its owner, or
+- (1) used by a person other than its owner, or

 to certify regional or other origin, material, mode of manufacture, quality, accuracy, or other characteristics of such person’s goods or services or that the work or labor on the goods or services was performed by members of a union or other organization.

-There are generally three types of certification marks.
-First, there are certification marks that certify that goods or services originate in a specific geographic region (e.g., ROQUEFORT for cheese).
-See Community of Roquefort v.
+- 1. Geographic origin.
+Certification marks may be used to certify that authorized users’ goods or services originate in a specific geographic region (e.g., ROQUEFORT for cheese).
+See Cmty. of Roquefort v.
 William Faehndrich, Inc., 303 F.2d 494, 133 USPQ 633 (2d Cir.
-1962); State of Florida, Department of Citrus v.
+1962) (ROQUEFORT for cheese from a municipality in France); State of Fla., Dep’t of Citrus v.
 Real Juices, Inc., 330 F. Supp.
 428, 171 USPQ 66 (M.D.
 Fla.
-1971) (SUNSHINE TREE for citrus from Florida); Bureau National Interprofessionnel Du Cognac v.
-International Better Drinks Corp., 6 USPQ2d 1610 (TTAB 1988) (COGNAC for distilled brandy from a region in France).
-See TMEP §§1306.02 et seq.
+1971) (SUNSHINE TREE for citrus from Florida); Bureau Nat’l Interprofessionnel Du Cognac v.
+Int’l Better Drinks Corp., 6 USPQ2d 1610 (TTAB 1988) (COGNAC for distilled brandy from a region in France); TMEP §§1306.05–1306.05(j).